Pirates vs. Mariners Player Props Betting Odds

-Player prop bet odds for Ty France, Bryan Reynolds and others are available when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Friday at 10:10 PM ET.
+Player props are available for Ty France and Bryan Reynolds, among others, when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!